seakhtar/nsf-sbir/pages/portfolio.md

 Phase II funding (up to an additional $750,000 over two years) helps you continue the research you started in Phase I.

 ### Recent awardees
-Recent awardees received funding during the last solicitation period, which closed in (December 2016).
+Recent awardees received funding during the last solicitation period, which closed in {{ site.past_deadline }}.
 These awards were announced in (February 2016).
 {% endcomment %}